-Here are the states where that's possible at the moment: Alabama, Colorado, DC, Florida, Georgia, Kentucky, Maryland, Missouri, Nebraska, New York, New Jersey, North Dakota, Nevada, Vermont, Virginia, West Virginia, and Wisconsin.
+Here are the states where that's possible at the moment: Alabama, Colorado, DC, Florida, Georgia, Kentucky, Maryland, Missouri, Nebraska, New York, New Jersey, North Dakota, Nevada, Vermont, Virginia, West Virginia, Washington, and Wisconsin.

 A: Where you live can affect whether an infraction results in points added to your driving record.
 Let’s say you live in Maryland and get pulled over and can’t provide proof of insurance.
 This would get you points added to your record.
 Even if you don’t live in a state that uses points, your record might still be harmed.
 You might also face other penalties and fines as well.

 A: This is yet another situation that depends on where you live.
 Some states will only add points to your driving record if an officer pulls you over and tickets you.
 But states like Arizona will put points on your record regardless.

 Find out how much points are affecting your insurance rates.
 Use our online form to compare quotes from top insurance companies.

 A: This varies from state to state.
 Check your state's DMV website for more information on how its point system works.
 It'll show how many points are assigned to your license for certain violations.
 You can also check your driver's license to find out how many points are on your driving record.